iotifiedBigYus/mustapekka/diary.md

 At some point my warning bells went off, but I was too stubborn.
 A universal pushing mechanic turned out to be a technical rabbit hole into which I dug myself deeper and deeper.
 I got myself out in the end but not without a fight with my inner perfectionist.
 The pushing of sofas now work without any noticeable bugs (limited testing) but you can only move one thing at a time.
 Pushing two sofas stops the player movement.

 I did do some sprites of the character pushing things to the side, but I don't think they'll be used.

+## Sam, 3.6.24

+Added a fade function to the player that might be used when going up stairs.
+I'm pretty unsure of what the game is going to play, but the umbrella mechanic might have to go.
+Its either going to be some kind of a puzzle game, or a game with enemies (like dogs and parrots - pets) that hinder the player.
+The core idea is still to get to your missing cat.